Psideralis/Binary-Toolkit/README.md

     Psideralis++ Standard Library

 ### Binary Reader
 Reads any file and ouput to file its binary (octal,hex,ascii,utf-8,utf-16,utf-32,cct: custom code table) dump.
 Tries to output the format and the metadata of the file.
 Includes dissasembler, decompiler and deinterpreter (Pendant).
+Also includes memory profiler and buffer recovery tools.

 ### Binary Ops
 A binary toolkit for cybersecurity operations.
 Uses Psideralis Math Utitilities and licensed commercial privative Psideralis code, as well as a command with basic functions: xorgdiff, xorgcntrl, xfsdiff, xfscntrl, xprocdiff, xproccntrl, xmoddiff, xmodcntrl xnetdiff, xnetcntrl, binop, binyect, bintrace.